carlosperate/awesome-microbit/README.md

 - [micro:bit Slither](https://github.com/novucs/microbit-slither) - Multiplayer snake game on Android, controlled with micro:bits via Bluetooth.
 - [Micro:bit Explorer](https://phwallen.github.io/microbit-explorer/) - A Swift Playground Book that introduces computer fundamentals in a visual way, it allows you to enter machine code or assembly and see how it executes and how the micro:bit registers are affected.
 - [BirdBlox](https://www.birdbraintechnologies.com/microbit-birdblox/) - A tablet-based programming option for the Hummingbird, a robotics board kit for the micro:bit.

-## 🎓 Machine Learning

-### 🎓 Machine Learning Editors & Tools

-- [ML-Machine](https://ml-machine.org) - An interactive machine-learning platform, utilising the micro:bit sensors to generate data, train a model, and run the model with real time sensor data streamed from the micro:bit via Bluetooth.
-- [MAKE: AI Robots](http://makeairobots.com) - A tool to bridge the gap between the Teachable Machine AI and a micro:bit.
-Train an AI to make a prediction, and then code your micro:bit to use those predictions to activate motors, lights & more!

-### 🎓 Machine Learning Resources & Projects

-- [Voice activated micro:bit with Machine Learning](https://www.edgeimpulse.com/blog/voice-activated-microbit) - How to make your micro:bit respond to a keyword, by training a machine learning model with Edge Impulse that recognizes your voice.
-- [Vibrational Anomaly Detection](https://github.com/Technica-Corporation/microbit-ml) - This project introduces a statistics-based, time-series Vibrational Anomaly Detection using Tri-Axial accelerometer data on a micro:bit.
-- [AlpacaML](https://github.com/LaboratoryForPlayfulComputation/AlpacaML) - Automated Learning and Prototyping for Athletics and Creative Activity with Machine Learning.
-A wearable micro:bit connected to an app that can graph the data and learn to classify actions based off of the users criteria.
-- [MicroPal Guide](https://scientiffic.notion.site/scientiffic/MicroPal-Guide-141a70906ea5432599e21cecda2a1fac) - Craft your own interactive micro:bit project that responds to your voice.
-Create a Teachable Machine Model, load it into the MicroPal website, and control the micro:bit via Web Bluetooth.
-- [micro:bit Gesture Recognizer](https://github.com/ttseng/microbit-ml) - An experimental gesture recognition tool using the micro:bit's accelerometer, built using ml5js, which is built on top of TensorFlow.js.
-- [Machine Learning Dance Move Detector](https://www.okdo.com/project/machine-learning-dance-move-detector/) - Builds a system running on the micro:bit which can identify TikTok dance routines using the onboard accelerometer.
-- [micro:bit AI vehicle](https://microbit.hackster.io/lillian-brevik/micro-bit-ai-vehicle-3051f5) - A voice to controlled micro:bit vehicle using a Web App that recognizes 5 words and connects to the micro:bit via Web Bluetooth.
-- [Face-Following Robot](https://microbit.hackster.io/petewarden/build-a-face-following-robot-77c4b7) - Build a face following robot with the micro:bit and a Useful Sensors Person Sensor, a small, low-cost hardware module that detects nearby faces.

 ## ♻️ Projects Using micro:bit as a Dev Board